BitcoinDesign/Guide/guide/daily-spending-wallet/privacy.md

 #### The daily spending context

 Imagine this scenario.
 The user is in a public place, and they need to make a payment using their bitcoin wallet.
-They open the wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking, or video surveillance.
+They open the wallet on their phone, but they don’t feel comfortable having their payment and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking, or video surveillance.
 Hence, by giving users the ability to hide sensitive information in their wallet, but only when desired, they gain an added sense of physical privacy and security when using the app in public.

 #### Quickly hiding balances